Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 But Japan’s baseball season got off to a lackluster start with the Giants first two games played in an empty Tokyo Dome.

 Sumo wrestling is impacted as well.
-On Sunday, the Japan Sumo Association announced the Spring Grand Sumo Tournament, a major event set to begin on March 8, will be held behind closed doors without spectators for the first time in history due to the outbreak.
+The Spring Grand Sumo Tournament, a major event that was set to begin on March 8, will be held behind closed doors without spectators for the first time in history due to the outbreak.

 Several major cherry blossom festivals have also been canceled, including Tokyo’s Nakameguro Cherry Blossom Festival.